benoit74/maps2zim-poc/README.md

 # maps2zim-poc
 PoC on having a ZIM with maps inside

+## Prerequisites

+- OSM tiles generated locally (done with https://github.com/Magellium/osmtilemaker for the PoC, simply follow the README)
+- Python 3.13

 ## How it was built

 Create a Node.JS Vite app with ol package: